russelljjarvis/ScienceAccessibility/manuscript.md

 bibliography: paper.bib

 ## Summary
-To ensure writing is accessible to a general population, writers must consider the length of written text, as well as sentence structure, vocabulary, and other language features [@Kutner:2006].
+To ensure writing is accessible to the general population, writers must consider the length of written text, as well as sentence structure, vocabulary, and other language features [@Kutner:2006].
 While popular magazines, newspapers, and other outlets purposefully cater language for a wide audience, there is a tendency for academic writing to use complex, jargon-heavy language [@Plavén-Sigray:2017].

 In the age of growing science communication, this tendency for scientists to use more complex language can carry over when writing in more mainstream media, such as blogs and social media.
 This can make public-facing material difficult to comprehend, undermining efforts to communicate scientific topics to the general public.